Klart333/FGNetworking/README.md

-**I'm going joker mode**
+Overall score: 5 + Joker points (which I hope is enough to pass)

-I implemented a scoreboard to track how many hits each player has.
+13. Live scoreboard

-Mostly worked with the bullets, mines and of course the leaderboard ui I made (very beautiful).
-Made the bullets into NetworkObjects so I know which player shot and incremented a network variable, that's pretty much it.
+- Mostly worked with the bullets (SingleBullet), mines (StandardMine) and of course the leaderboard ui I made (UILeaderboard & UIPlayerScore).
+Made the bullets into NetworkObjects so I know which player shot and incremented a network variable on the correct player, that's pretty much it.

 Also there were some bugs or things not working correctly that I fixed, so I assume I downloaded a older version.
 Hopefully that's not an issue.

 Thanks for your time!